Who is Sunny Side Up?

 - Coding Standards

 In most cases, we follow the recommended Silverstripe standards.
 All our PHP will be formatted to PSR-2 standards.
 We can write tests as you see fit and we can implement a test driven approach where practicable.
-We use webpack for our front-end development, but we are happy to work with your preferred tools and styles, including plain css.
+We use webpack for our front-end development and we are also developing an expertise in react, then again we are happy to work with your preferred tools and styles, including plain css.

 We use basecamp as a project management tool, but we are happy to integrate with your preferred communication tools.
 We are generally available during NZST business hours, but we can set up contact times outside New Zealand business hours where necessary and practicable.